Skip to content

 The path to living better and feeling better.

 Your diabetes care means a lot to us.
-HAP Diabetes Care is a personal touch that offers a variety of ways to help you stay healthy, including help with coordination, diabetic supplies, medications and educational resources.
+HAP Diabetes Care is HAP's personalized diabetes management approach offering a variety of ways to help you stay healthy by supporting your self-care plan for type 1 or type 2 diabetes.
 We want to help guide you to the right care -- when and where you need it, with the best technology options to help manage your type 1 or type 2 diabetes.

 Who is eligible to use HAP Diabetes Care?